E4S-Project/e4s-alc/README.md

 #### Example YAML file

 Here is an example `.yaml` file.
 This input file creates a Dockerfile using a Rhel8 base image.
-It adds a project to the image, installs git, and installs gcc@11.2 and installs kokkos using gcc@11.2.
+It installs gcc@11.2 and installs kokkos using gcc@11.2.
 Notice how I've chosen to exclude parameters to fit my build.

 ```
 # rhel8-gcc11.2-kokkos.yaml